 At this point, with a drastically changed life compared to 1 month before, I had one single thought in my mind, “What the hell am I doing?”.
 Working even until 2 in the night at the bar, changing my biological clock and eating at the most bizarre times of the day, led me to feel always tired, stop working out and lose almost 10kg.

-The good thing is, I was still very motivated, and little by little I’ve been able to regain control over my life: I started waking up earlier and earlier, became a Vegetarian in order to have more energies, and got back almost the same time to work on Elliot For Water as I was doing when I had only one job.
+The good thing is, I was still very motivated, and little by little I’ve been able to regain control over my life: I started waking up earlier and earlier, became a Vegetarian in order to have more energy, and got back almost the same time to work on Elliot For Water as I was doing when I had only one job.

 On the other hand, there was still something missing, my body.
-I’ve been working out since years now, and it became a fundamental part of who I am.
-Feeling weak and out of shape really depresses me but I kept on telling myself that I was no superman, and that I could not possibly do everything at once.
+I’ve been working out for years now, and it became a fundamental part of who I am.
+Feeling weak and out of shape really depresses me but I kept on telling myself that I was no superman and that I could not possibly do everything at once.
 I had to leave something behind, and that was my physique.

-One day, though, while looking at myself in the mirror, I realized that guy was not me; I looked like the young Arthur from The Sword in the Stone, not the best shape ever, to put it in a few words.
+One day, though, while looking at myself in the mirror, I realized that that guy was not me; I looked like young Arthur from The Sword in the Stone, not the best shape ever, to put it in a few words.

 It was in this moment that I realized that I should have hit the Dwayne “The Rock” Johnson’s road.

-Now, for as many flaws that I may have, and there are a lot, a strong, motivated and powerful mind is not between them; and even though Dwayne Johnson looks out of this world, I see him for what he is: a human being just like everyone else; and if he can achieve all the amazing things he is achieving, and look great while he does them, than I can too.
+Now, for as many flaws that I may have, and there are a lot, a strong, motivated, and powerful mind is not between them; and even though Dwayne Johnson looks out of this world, I see him for what he is: a human being just like everyone else; and if he can achieve all the amazing things he is achieving, and look great while he does them, then I can too.

 Probably for most of you this gym thing may sound stupid or non important, but for me it has been a key factor.
 Waking up early and hitting my body with a good work-out really gives me that crazy feeling of being able to achieve anything I want; it disciplines me: it makes me want to seek for more and feel comfortable out of my comfort zone.
 I think I understand now what The Rock means when he says that the Gym anchors his day, because it really does anchor mine.